Members' Research Service By / October 6, 2023

 (Joint committee)

-Committee on Internal Market and Consumer
+Internal Market and Consumer Protection (IMCO)

-Protection (IMCO) and Committee on the Environment, Public Health and Food Safety (ENVI)
+Environment, Public Health and Food Safety (ENVI)

 COM(2023)166